mrapanu/ClimateTrackr-SensorMicro/Readme.md

 ## Usage

 1. Configure the parameters directly in the `main.py` file.
+2. Setup Visual Studio Code to work with MicroPython.
+See `Useful Links` from `Notes` section.
-2. Upload the `main.py` file to your Raspberry Pi Pico / ESP device.
+3. Upload the `main.py` file to your Raspberry Pi Pico / ESP device.
-3. Connect your DHT sensor to the appropriate pin on your Raspberry Pi Pico / ESP device.
+4. Connect your DHT sensor to the appropriate pin on your Raspberry Pi Pico / ESP device.
-4. Power on your device.
+5. Power on your device.

 ## Configuration